-- First, it determines the locations of static guards required to visually cover a given 2D environment, considering the limited visibility range of the robots' cameras. - 2) Then, it builds the Reduced-CDT, a graph-based representation of the environment. - An algorithm called Multi-Prim's is introduced to partition the graph and construct a forest consisting of as many partial spanning trees as there are covering robots. - 4) Afterward, a new method called Constrained Spanning Tour is used to build a cycle on each resultant tree of the forest, and finally, each cycle is allocated to an individual robot in the team.
+- 1) First, it determines the locations of static guards required to visually cover a given 2D environment, considering the limited visibility range of the robots' cameras. - 2) Then, it builds the Reduced-CDT, a graph-based representation of the environment. - 3) An algorithm called Multi-Prim's is introduced to partition the graph and construct a forest consisting of as many partial spanning trees as there are covering robots. - 4) Afterward, a new method called Constrained Spanning Tour is used to build a cycle on each resultant tree of the forest, and finally, the cycles are allocated individually to the robots.